rjacaac211/portfolio/README.md

 ## Projects
 ### **Tech Trend Analysis**
 [View Project](https://github.com/rjacaac211/Tech-Trend-Analysis)
+- Analyzes technology trends using survey data.
+- Explores current landscape of technology usage, preferences, and demographics.
-- Involves data collection, preparation, analysis, visualization, and interactive dashboard creation.
+- Utilizes data exploration, wrangling, analysis, and visualization techniques.
+- Provides insights into key technology trends and their implications for decision-making.
-- Creation of interactive dashboards and a comprehensive data analysis report for organizational stakeholders.
+- Includes detailed notebooks for each stage of the analysis and a comprehensive report summarizing the findings.
-- Demonstrates proficiency in Python, SQL, RDBMS, BI tools, and Python Libraries.

 ### **Chicago Data Analysis with SQL**
 [View Project](https://github.com/rjacaac211/Chicago-Data-Analysis-with-SQL)
-- Utilize SQL for data querying, manipulation, and analysis, with a focus on real-world applications.
+- Analyzes various aspects of Chicago using SQL queries.
+- Leverages datasets covering crime, socioeconomic indicators, and public schools.
+- Applies data aggregation, filtering, subqueries, and advanced analytics.
+- Utilizes advanced SQL techniques such as joins, views, procedures, and transactions.
+- Emphasizes understanding dataset structure and defining clear analytical objectives.
+- Provides valuable insights into Chicago's characteristics and issues using SQL analysis.